jjfrackowiak/RRcourse2024/README.md

 # RRcourse2024

+## Personal Assignments:
+All the assignments from 6 to 11 class could be found in Assignments directory.
+Final project can be found in Final Project directory.

 Main repository for Reproducible Research 2024 course.

 ## Not sure how to use the repository and submit the assignments?